intesys/openapi-server/readme.md

 const middleware = (req, res, next) => {
   // ...some logic, can access to req and res objects

-  // MUST put the response into res.locals res.locals = {
+  // MUST put the response into res.locals.body res.locals = {
+    body: {
       // ...response
+    }
   };

   next(); // MUST be called